JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

 You don't need to ask how they feel about your counter offer, whether they can accommodate it, or anything like that.
 You don't want them to know you're sweating the negotiation—you're just casually checking in to make sure they're not waiting on you.

 ## <a name="salary-negotiation-final-ask-template"></a>7.
-Making your final ask in your salary negotiation
+Salary negotiation email—Making your final ask

-After you've counted, things will move quickly, and you might have one last opportunity to imprpove your offer in some dimension.
+After you've counted, things will move quickly, and you might have one last opportunity to improve your offer in some dimension.
 Here's a template you can use to make your final ask in your salary negotiation:

 <div class="email-block">
   <div class="masthead">